The Kansan (film): Plot

 When the Hatton gang raids town and starts a brawl in the Golden Prairie saloon, John arrests the gang members for causing disturbance.
 The next morning, however, they are free again, Barat has provided the bail.
 Shortly thereafter, Tom Wagoner is dead, the banker has hired the gang to murder him.
 While John is still investigating the circumstances that led to Tom's death, Barat fabricates a robbery on his own bank and persuades his brother Jeff to support him in his plan to discredit John.
 After John's return from the scene, he is informed of the mysterious bank robbery.
 At Eleanor's hotel, he meets Jeff with a suitcase and instinctively knows that something is wrong.
 However, he has no handle since Eleanor gives Jeff an alibi.
 When Eleanor confesses to Jeff that she loves John, Jeff gives himself a jerk and brings the suitcase with the money to John and admits his brother's plan.
 He does this because he genuinely loves Eleanor.
 When Steve finds out, he knows that the sheriff now has a real handle on him.
 However, he does not yet know that a telegram is on the way to Bonniwell stating that he has been charged with large-scale theft by the authorities in New York and that he has fled his arrest.
-Again he turns to Gil Hatton, the head of the Hatton gang, who is supposed to raid the city with his gang and kill John.
+Again, he turns to Gil Hatton, the head of the Hatton gang, who is supposed to raid the city with his gang and kill John.
 When Jeff learns of this plan, he issues a warning to John.
 John knows that the gang is using a certain bridge to get into town and has it undermined.
 His plan works, a large part of the gang is buried by the bursting bridge parts – Jeff is also killed in this action.

 With the rest of the gang, who have entered the city by another route, a fierce battle ensues that ends with the death of their leader and finally breaks the gang's morale.
-John has yet to recover from his numerous wounds in the hospital while Steve Barat has been extradited and awaits his punishment.
+John has yet to recover from his numerous wounds in the hospital while Barat has been extradited and awaits his punishment.
 When John hears music outside and wants to know from Eleanor what is being celebrated, she replies with a smile, in addition to the peace in Broken Lance, the people also celebrated their engagement.